About the Letters

 Contributing Editor: Jordan L. Von Cannon, Florida Gulf Coast University

-Special thanks to the following graduate assistants and undergraduate contributors:
+Special thanks to the following graduate assistants, and graduate and undergraduate interns:

 Acknowledgments